polytomic/terraform-sync-template/README.md

 The workflow will run on a schedule and will create a PR with any changes.

+## Workflow permissions
+For this action to work you must explicitly allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under Actions > General > Workflow permissions.

+For repositories belonging to an organization, this setting can be managed by admins in organization settings under Actions > General > Workflow permissions.

 ## Customization
 You can customize the workflow to run on a different schedule or to push to a specific branch.
 See the [workflow file](.github/workflows/tf-sync.yml) for more details.
 Additionally, you can customize the workflow to commit directly to the main branch instead of creating a PR.